 - Front and Lateral Raises - Hits the shoulder complex from multiple angles with these raises

-Knee pain in tennis is caused by the high ground forces and impact forces seen during a match.
-It is important to have strong muscles surrounding the knee as well as the muscles responsible for hip and glute stability, specifically the gluteus medius.
+The high ground forces and impact forces seen during a match can cause knee pain in tennis.
+It is important to have strong muscles surrounding the knee and the muscles responsible for hip and glute stability, specifically the gluteus medius.